My Research

 Star (Cluster) Assembly Timeline and Efficiency in "Starburst" Conditions

-I recently got interested in the timescale and efficiency of star and cluster formation particularly in "starburst" environments with high gas density and pressure.
+I am interested in the timescale and efficiency of star and cluster formation particularly in "starburst" environments with high gas density and pressure.
 My 2024 paper combined ALMA, HST, and JWST observations to examine a nearby nuclear starburst system.
 I found many young massive star clusters forming rapidly and exhausting their gas reservoir within 3-4 Myr.
 They constitute more than 30-50% of recent star formation in the entire nuclear starburst region.
 For these dense star-forming structures, various feedback processes can become less effective in regulating star formation, leading to high star and cluster formation efficiencies.
 These results have important implications for galaxy and globular cluster formation in the early universe.

 Mapping Molecular Clouds across the Local Star-forming Galaxy Population